 Fully integrating the supply chain with functions, such as sales, production, procurement, product development and finance ensures maximum value can be achieved.
 By creating a ‘digital-twin’ supply chain control tower, we enable our clients to capture and use supply chain data for end-to-end visibility where supply decisions are aligned with strategic and customer objectives.

 Improving visibility up and down the supply chain

 End-to-end visibility relies upon capturing actual customer demand and orders, fluctuations and the movement of materials and products from suppliers to the customer in real-time.
-By gaining this understanding, our consultants can help companies predict future activity, moving toward prescriptive and cognitive analytics that facilitates informed supply chain decision-making.
+By gaining this understanding, our supply chain risk and resilience consultants can help companies predict future activity, moving toward prescriptive and cognitive analytics that facilitates informed supply chain decision-making.